Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 2. Register as a CSAC Supervisee

-4. Complete Education Hours and Submit Your Application for Licensure
+4. Complete Education Hours and Submit Your Application for Certification

 5. Pass the NAADAC’s National Certified Addiction Counselor, Level I Exam